FenrisAureus/tumblr-death-bot/README.md

 ## Disclaimer:

-I am not a very good programmer, downloading and running the code of some random asshole on tumblr is just about the dumbest idea imagineable and I am not responsible for what happens to your machine when you do.
+I am not a very good programmer, downloading and running the code of some random asshole on tumblr is just about the dumbest fucking idea imaginable and I am not responsible for what happens to your machine when you do.

 ---

 ## Setup:

-To run, you will need to get your own keys for the Tumblr go to [here](https://www.tumblr.com/docs/en/api/v2) for help.
+To run, you will need to get your own keys for the Tumblr API. go to [here](https://www.tumblr.com/docs/en/api/v2) for help.

 Put those into `keys.json`, and set `tumblr.keys` to `"keys.json"`.